nitinsukumar/LifestyleStore/README.md

 # LifestyleStore
+1.open the index.php file in your browser
+Technologies use:
 Used a Bootstrap Framework with HTML CSS for front end.
 Used PHP and MySQLi for backend.
+Functions:
 Implemented Home,Product and Cart pages with Login ,Signup ,Add to Cart, Settings and Place Order Functions.